Frequently Asked Questions

-For most beginners, we recommend 45 minute lessons.
-Once students get a little more advanced, 60 minutes is a great way to help them get the most out of their lessons.
-For children ages 10 & under, we also offer the option of 30 minute lessons, because we understand that every child's attention span is different.
+For beginners 10 & under, we begin with 30 minutes lessons, or 45 minutes for students over age 10.
+Once students get more advanced, 60 minutes is a great way to help them get the most out of their lessons.

 Parents are always welcome to attend lessons, but we also have a waiting area for parents and siblings, and it is also fine to drop off your child as long as you are ready to pick them up at the end of their lesson.

 For young students, we highly recommend that a parent attends at least part of each lesson (usually the last 10 minutes), so they can assist with home practice during the rest of the week.
 We like to use this as a "show-and-tell" time that serves two purposes: it keeps you in the loop regarding their progress and assignments, and they get extra reinforcement of the concepts and skills they worked on in that lesson!